thousandyears/ThousandExtensions/README.md

 # ThousandExtensions
-Thousand extensions that make common expressions a little more declarative and composable
+Thousand extensions that make common expressions a little more declarative and a little more composable.